infn8/Cups/README.md

-# The Rules of the Great and Wonderful Game of Cups
+# The Great and Wonderful Game of Cups

 ## You Will Need: